 In-country Specialists also receive a supplementary health benefit plan, the Accident and Sickness Program for Exchanges (ASPE).

-A complete overview of payments, benefits and allowances can be found here.
+A complete overview of payments, benefits and allowances can be found in the Benefits section of the Specialist Overview page.

 The program also provides numerous professional benefits.
 As a member of the English Language Programs community, Specialists have access to a network of highly-experienced TESOL professionals among the program’s participants and alumni community.
 Specialists are members of the English Language Programs online Community of Practice, with access to resources, discussions, job listings, and online webinar events, including the annual Specialist Master Class.
 Program alumni can also apply for Conference Registration Grants.